NICHD-BSPC/multiome-wf/test_data/README.rst

     0 directories, 5 files

-Once the full dataset is prepared, run the following command to create a toy dataset having subsets of the full dataset:
+Once the full dataset is prepared, run the following command to create a toy dataset containing a subset of the full dataset:

 .. code-block:: bash